 Table 2.
-Classification of impacts due to changes in pollutant concentration

-Classification of impact Concentration change relative to AQO due to development Or if development contribution causes Large Increase/decrease > 10% Breach of air quality objective (AQO) where none existed previously.
-Medium Increase/decrease > 5 - 10% Exposure to be within 5% of AQO.
-Small Increase/decrease 1- 5% Exposure to be within 10% of AQO.
-Imperceptible Increase/decrease <1%
+Impact descriptors for individual receptors.

+Long term average concentration at receptor in assessment year % Change in concentration relative to Air Quality Assessment Level (AQAL) 1 2-5 6-10 >10 75% or less of AQAL Negligible Negligible Slight Moderate 76-94% of AQAL Negligible Slight Moderate Moderate 95-102% of AQAL Slight Moderate Moderate Substantial 103-109% of AQAL Moderate Moderate Substantial Substantial 110% or more of AQA L Moderate Substantial Substantial Substantial

+NB: .AQAL may be an air quality objective, EU limit or target value, or an Environment Agency Environmental Assessment Level (EAL).
-In addition to the magnitude of change, other relevant factors to assessing the impact will be :

-- The number of receptors exposed to levels above the objective or limit value where new exposure is being introduced into an existing area of poor air quality or an area created by the development - Whether an area of exceedance of the AQO is substantially increased, removed or reduced in area. - Uncertainty in the modelling and worst-case assumptions made, for example, a concentration of 36 μg.m3 nitrogen dioxide may be considered to be significantly close to the air quality objective of 40 μg.m3 owing to uncertainties, and may be adopted as a conservative figure when evaluating potential exceedances of the objective

-The basis for determining the significance of impacts should be set out in the discussion of the results.
+- 4.3.5 At exposure less than 75% of this value, i.e. well below, the degree of harm is likely to be small.
+As the exposure approaches and exceeds the AQAL, the degree of harm increases.
+This change naturally becomes more important when the result is an exposure that is approximately equal to, or greater than the AQAL. - 4.3.6 An impact within the "Substantial" category would be regarded as having significant adverse effects on health, the environment or amenity, which would be contrary to Policy EN16 and a recommendation for refusal would be made.
+Where baseline levels are above the AQAL, an increase of 1% or more would be considered to have a significant adverse impact.
+Where baseline levels are above 95% of the AQAL, a change within the moderate category may also be considered to have a significant adverse impact depending on the merits of the proposal and the considerations set out below. - 4.3.7 In addition to the magnitude of change, other relevant factors to assessing the significance of an impact will be : - The number of receptors exposed to levels above the objective or limit value where new exposure is being introduced into an existing area of poor air quality or an area created by the development - Whether an area of exceedance of the AQO is substantially increased, removed or reduced in area. - Uncertainty in the predictions and worst-case assumptions made, for example, a concentration of 36 μg.m3 nitrogen dioxide may be considered to be significantly close to the air quality objective of 40 μg.m3 owing to uncertainties, and may be adopted as a conservative figure when evaluating potential exceedances of the objective - 4.3.8 The basis for determining the significance of impacts should be set out in the discussion of the results.
 The outcome will determine the level of mitigation necessary to reduce the impact of the development to an acceptable level.
 In situations where the initial impact is determined to be large or medium, the outcome of mitigation measures to lower the impact of the proposal may need to be modelled or quantified as part of the assessment.
-Should there be no acceptable mitigation the recommendation may be to refuse the proposal.

-Individual small scale developments generating additional traffic or other source of emissions are likely to fall into the imperceptible classification, but will nevertheless add to local air pollution, and potentially introduce more people likely to be exposed to existing levels of pollutants.
+Should there be no acceptable mitigation the recommendation may be to refuse the proposal. - 4.3.9 Individual small scale developments generating additional traffic or other source of emissions are likely to fall into the imperceptible classification, but will nevertheless add to local air pollution, and potentially introduce more people likely to be exposed to existing levels of pollutants.
 In the case of development within or close to the Saffron Walden AQMA, this would be contrary to the Action Plan aimed at reducing levels within the AQMA.
 An appropriate level of mitigation will therefore be expected for all developments generating additional emissions.